LAST WEEK IN A NUTSHELL

 - Market views

-- From a longer-term perspective, accommodative fiscal and monetary policies and the prospect of a vaccine should lead to a recovery of the economy.
+- From a longer-term perspective, ultra-accommodative fiscal and monetary policies and the vaccine becoming a reality should support the transition from a mechanical rebound to a sustainable recovery of the economy.

 RECENT ACTIONS IN THE ASSET ALLOCATION STRATEGY